Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Improving sufficient criteria for absolute separability in arbitrary dimensions from convex geometry

 \section{Improving sufficient criteria for absolute separability in arbitrary dimensions from convex geometry}

-Having set the main tools of our analysis, here we show how to improve present bounds of absolute separability based on convex geometrical methods.
-The set of states detected by the inverse of the reduction map (Theorem~\ref{Prop:Lewenstein}) for different values of $\alpha$ and the states enclosed in Gurvits-Barnum ball (Theorem \ref{thm:Gurvits}) are not comparable.
-Nevertheless, since the set of AS states is convex and compact \cite{ganguly_witness_2014}, merging both criteria with extreme values of $\alpha_{\pm}$ into a single convex hull can yield stronger separability conditions.
+As mentioned previously, the sets of states detected by the inverse of the reduction map, and those enclosed within the Gurvits-Barnum ball are not directly comparable.
+However, since the AS set is convex and compact \cite{ganguly_witness_2014}, we can unify both criteria using convex geometrical tools into a single convex hull that yields stronger separability conditions.